Mahi/EasyPlayer/README.md

 # EasyPlayer
-### What is EasyPlayer?
-EasyPlayer is a custom package for [Source.Python][sp], designed to make it easier for plugin developers to interfere with player entities.
+EasyPlayer is a custom package for [Source.Python][sp], designed to make it easier for plugin developers to interfere with player entities and events.

+## Player Effects

-EasyPlayer's main feature is the ability to manage what I call "player effects" (like burn and freeze), so that you can safely use the effects without having to worry about someone else using them simultaneously in their own plugins.
+EasyPlayer's original purpose is the ability to manage what I call "player effects" (burn, freeze, noclip...), so that you can safely use the effects without having to worry about someone else using them simultaneously in their own plugins.

-Imagine the following scenario *without* EasyPlayer:

-1. Someone else's plugin freezes the player using `player.move_type = MoveType.NONE`.
-2. You apply a freeze to a player using the same command (although it doesn't do anything since he's already frozen, but you don't know that).
-3. The other guy's plugin unfreezes the player using `player.move_type = MoveType.WALK` to remove their own freeze.
-4. This causes your freeze to end prematurely, even if it was supposed to last for multiple seconds.
+*Without* EasyPlayer installed, you might run into a scenario where your plugin applies an effect on a player, only to have someone elses plugin immediately cancel the effect.
+This is caused by both plugins modifying the same player's variable, for example `player.move_type`:

+1. Plugin A sets `player.move_type = MoveType.NONE` to freeze a player.
+2. Plugin B sets `player.move_type = MoveType.NOCLIP` to noclip the same player.
+3. Plugin A cancels the freeze with `player.move_type = MoveType.WALK`.
+4. Plugin B's noclip was also cancelled, and the player lost his noclip for good.

 If everyone were to use EasyPlayer, this wouldn't happen as EasyPlayer manages the way these player effects are applied and removed.
-It makes sure a player doesn't get unfrozen until every freeze applied on him has ended.
+It makes sure a player doesn't lose an effect until every effect of that type has ended.

-### How to use EasyPlayer?
+### How to use PlayerEffects?
 Currently you can call any of the following player effect functions on the player:

     player.noclip()